zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

 ---

 #### Exercise I
-The first exercise is to finish up the implementation for this specification.
+The first exercise is to finish up the implementation of this specification.
 Note that a value of zero is used to indicate that a value still needs to be found, i.e. represents an empty cell in the initial puzzle.

 ---

 ## 2. Validation

-Next we need to be able to check whether trying a value in at a certain location is allowed or not:
+Next, we need to be able to check whether trying a value at a certain location is allowed or not:

 ```python
 with it("identifies a given cell value is present in a row"):